 If it is necessary to use a tie-breaker to distinguish between two or more applications, a distance criterion will be used.
-We will give priority to the applicants who live nearest to the school as measured by a straight line from the front door of the home of the applicant to the front door of the main reception of the school site that was on the original application for a place.
+This will give priority to the applicants who live nearest to the school as measured by a straight line using the using the Local Authority's computerised measuring system, with those living closer to the school receiving the higher priority.